Dykam/ReUtil/README.md

     aliases = {"teleport"},
     description = "Teleports <from> to <to>"
 )
-public void onCommand(CommandSender sender, Command command, String label, String[] args) {
+public boolean onCommand(CommandSender sender, Command command, String label, String[] args) {
     if(command.getName().equals("tp")) {
             Player from, to;
             if(args.length == 0) {